bmoscon/python-data-analysis-crash-course/01-Numpy/01 Intro.md

 You can install packages in your virtual env with `pip`, `conda` or any of the other package tools python supports.
 I typically choose `pip` to install, but anaconda does support many packages in their mangagement system.

 I've provided a `requirements.txt` file, you can install all the required packages with `pip install -r requirements.txt`

+### Starting Jupyter

+Once everything has been installed, you can start jupyter

+`$ jupyter notebook`

+It should open your browser.
+You can now navigate to the nodebook and begin!